- Accommodation and Dining

 Contact: Mental Health Nurse

-The counsellor of the Keewatin Health, and Social Services coordinates programs.
-The Mental Health Nurse supports, or Liaison Health professionals in assisting counselling clients to access services with primary Health care, or provides options of counselling.
-Provides essential Health related advise on programs i.e. with program coordinators or counsellor, act as Liaison to programs and services to initiate, or assurance of positive public relations.
+The counsellor of the Keewatin Health and Social Services coordinates programs.
+The mental health nurse supports or liaison health professionals in assisting counselling clients to access services with primary health care or provides options of counselling program.
+Provides essential health related advice on programs or services in collaboration such as coordinator or counsellor, act as liaison on programs and services to initiate or assurance of positive public relation.

-Interact or coordinate programs and services through Liaison or interagency program support, participates with internal and external committees, or through program coordinators or Liaisons.
-Include educators or mentors to apply through cultural programs, knowledge value and traditions, or programs where possible.
-Information on programs and services, or employments visit: Department of Health
+Interact or coordinate programs and services through liaison or interagency program support, participates with internal and external committees or program coordinator or liaison.
+Include educators such as elders group/ committee or mentors to apply cultural programs, knowledge value and traditions or resource programs where possible.
+Information on programs and services or employments visit: Department of Health

 The Pediatrics coordinates physical or social health promotion and prevention or detection and management of physical, behavioural development, mental or emotional, environmental and social to communication with patients, families, teachers, or social service worker to provide effective pediatric care.
 Pediatricians work closely with a large network of physicians and other health care professionals.
 The responsibilities of those in pediatric nursing may vary based on work setting environment and specialty.